TilDim/hs-pity-timer-tracker/README.md

 # hs-pity-timer-tracker
 Helps you keep track of the pity timers in Hearthstone

 What is a pity timer?

 When you open card packs in Hearthstone, you are guaranteed to find an epic card within 10 packs and a legendary one within 40.
 This is called a pity timer and there is one for each expansion.

 This program has a pity timer tracker for both epic and legendary cards of every expansion and a total pack counter for each expansion to keep track of how many packs you open.

 How to install:

 There is no installation required for this program to work.
-Just download and run the .exe file anywhere in your system.
+Just download and run the .jar file anywhere in your system.

 How it works: